opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-identifier.rst

               ``[Source-Dataset-ID]@[Source-Organisation-ID]`` where
               ``[Source-Organisation-ID]`` is the :term:`slug <Slug>` of
               the organization on opendata.swiss.
-              ``[Source-Dataset-ID]`` needs to be unique within the datasets of the organization.
+              ``[Source-Dataset-ID]`` must be unique within the
+              datasets of the organization.
 A recommended way to choose this is to use the ID in the source system of the publisher.
-It can consist out of the following characters ``A-Za-z``, ``0-9`` and ``-`` and ``_``
+It can consist of the following characters:
+              ``A-Za-z``, ``0-9`` and ``-`` and ``_``